stephenv13/stephenv13/README.md

 - I'm a Software Engineer with previous experience working as a Mechanical Engineer. :wrench:
 - I'm currently working on an auto-detailing website. 🔭
 - I’m currently learning Python and React.Js. 🌱
-- I am looking for an entry level Software Engineering role. :computer:
+- I currently work full-time for Remarcable. :computer:
 - You can reach me at: **stephenvogelmeier@gmail.com** :iphone:

 <!--